 Our Administrative Staff

 Animals have always been a big part of her life.
-“I have a Bachelor’s in Animal Science—I was originally on the track to go to vet school, but now becoming an Occupational Therapist is my long-term goal.
-At the moment I have an Off the Track Thoroughbred named Manny, a Great Pyrenees named Delilah, two cats, Oliver and Sylvester.”
+“I have a Bachelor’s in animal science—I was originally on the track to go to vet school, but now becoming an occupational therapist is my long-term goal.
+At the moment, I have an Off the Track Thoroughbred named Manny, a Great Pyrenees named Delilah, and two cats, Oliver and Sylvester.”

-Focused and organized, Sonia rides 3-4 days a week, lifts weights 3 days a week, runs 3 days a week and is in training for a half marathon—in addition to working full-time.
+Focused and organized, Sonia rides three to four days a week, lifts weights three days a week, runs three days a week, and is in training for a half marathon—in addition to working full-time.

-“Working at VNoC is refreshing.
+“Working at VNIoC is refreshing.
 It’s a different schedule, and Dr. McDonnell is so involved with the staff and supportive of our education and learning.
 I’m really enjoying it!”

 Marina, Patient Care Coordinator